sfarr-epcc/gromacs_bpg/workflow.rst

 This command will run the simulation with the topology that you've prepared and the molecular dynamics parameters that you've chosen.

+Once the simulation is complete, ``mdrun`` will have produced a number of files.
+The ``ener.edr`` file is a semi-binary file that contains all of the thermodynamic information output during the run (*e.g.* energy breakdowns, instantaneous presssure and temperature, system denstity, *etc.*).
+Likewise, the ``md.log`` file generated outputs these properties, but in a text format.
+The ``traj.trr`` file is a binary that contains details of the simulation trajectory.
+The final file produced by default is the ``counfout.gro`` is a text file containing the particle coordinates and velocities for the final step of the simulation.

 It is possible to add flags to ``mdrun`` to alter some of the parameters that had been set in the molecular dynamics parameter file.
 For instance, the ``-nsteps`` flag can be used to override the number of timesteps that the